box/developer.box.com/guides/tooling/salesforce-toolkit/box-agents-package.md

 ---
 # Box Agents Package

-The Box Agents Package is an extension of the Box for Salesforce managed package.
+The [Box Agents Package][agentforce] is an extension of the Box for Salesforce managed package.
 This extension provides reusable Agentforce [actions][actions] that help automate workflows and enhance intelligent agent—based processes within Salesforce.